Sterh20/google-apps-script-function-in-excel/README.md

 Look no further.
 This project implements the basic functionality required to kickstart the replacement of a VBA UDF function in Excel.
 If your formula doesn't use multidimensional arrays as input, all you have to do is implement your VBA function's logic in JavaScript.
 As a result, instead of having a VBA function that executes on your hardware, you will have a JavaScript function that is executed on Google's hardware and returns only the results.

+## How it works

+The easiest way to understand how this solution works is to examen the [demo](demo/demo.xlsx) excel file.
+Under each cloud formula's row there is a formula breakdown hidden in a group.

+1. Apps Script app URL and formula's inputs are baked into one API like URL.
+2. This URL is an input for Excel's `WEBSERVICE` function, which is in Excel since Office 2010.
+The function makes Get request to Apps Script app.
+3. In the Apps Script app, the function's inputs are converted to proper JavaScript's data types.
+Data type transformations are mindful if specified about users locale settings for different language compatibility.
+4. After the conversion the data is processed by a function, that we are trying to replace in Excel.
+In the demo the function is intentionally very simple.
+5. The function's results are converted back to users locale.
+Then the results are converted to a XML and is sent back to Excel.
+6. The XML result from `WEBSERVICE` Excel function is filtered by `FILTERXML` Excel function and the final result is displayed in the cell.
+XML was chosen because in plain text case the Get response would need to be converted from text to number format.
+Also plain text response limits payload to only one item without additional processing.

 ## Functionality

 The main code file, `main.gs`, includes the following key features: